Filip Krajinović: 2010: Breaking the top 200

 In February 2010, he took part in Challenger tournament GEMAX Open in Belgrade, defeating Somdev Devvarman in the first round but losing to Alex Bogdanovic.
 Krajinović played the qualifications for the BNP Paribas Open.
 He defeated former French Open champion Gastón Gaudio in three sets in the first round, but then lost to Tim Smyczek in the second.
 During the tournament, Krajinović practiced along with world No. 1 player Roger Federer.
 Upon losing to Harel Levy in the second round of Challenger in Sunrise qualifying, he was awarded with a wild card for Sony Ericsson Open main draw, where he lost to former world No. 4 player James Blake in three sets in the first round.
 Krajinović then earned a wild card for 2010 Barcelona Open Banco Sabadell, where he lost to Juan Ignacio Chela in the first round.
 Receiving a wild card for 2010 Serbia Open, Krajinović collected his first ATP World Tour victory over Evgeny Donskoy.
 He then defeated Horacio Zeballos in the second round and won the first set against the first seed and world No. 2 Novak Djokovic in the quarterfinals when Djokovic retired.
 Krajinović lost to the third seed and eventual tournament winner Sam Querrey in the semifinals.
 He then joined Viktor Troicki and Nenad Zimonjić in the team of Serbia at the World Team Cup in Düsseldorf, Germany.
-Krajinović also made the second Challenger final of his career in Kosice, Slovakia.
+Krajinović also made the second Challenger final of his career in Košice, Slovakia.